jmcnulty7070/Outdoor-Racing-Rosmaster-R2-with-tilt-lidar/README.md

 Current real-car recommendation:

-1. Use `yahboomcar_bringup bringup.launch` for base, odometry, and TF
+1. Use `yahboomcar_nav laser_bringup.launch` for base, odometry, joystick, and LiDAR bringup
-2. Use `r2_tg30_race tg30_bringup.launch` for the TG30 driver
-3. Use `mapping_cartographer.launch` for mapping
+2. Use `mapping_cartographer.launch` for mapping
-4. Use `localization_amcl.launch` for saved-map localization
+3. Use `localization_amcl.launch` for saved-map localization
-5. Use `racing_stack.launch` for path driving
+4. Use `racing_stack.launch` for path driving